iayansarkar/Data-Analysis-Football-Project-Using-Python/README.md

 ## Conclusion

-This project provides a comprehensive guide to performing football analysis using Python.
+This project provides a comprehensive guide to performing data analysis football using Python.
 By following these steps, you will be able to collect, clean, manipulate, and visualize football data.
-Enjoy exploring the world of football analytics!
+Enjoy exploring the world of football data analytics!

 ## Thank you for watching this project.